Ulisessg/logseq-blogs/pages/Servers___Gitea.md

-- Gitea is an open source code re
+- Gitea is an open source code hosting, similar to GitHub. [[Servers/Services]]